-FOGSI Policy Statement - Sex Determination - December 1986
+FOGSI Policy Statement on Sex Determination – (December 1986)

-- Resolved that the FOGSI ia quite against performing the Chorion Biopsy on the basis of Sex Determination and further FOGSI strongly disapproves selected MTP for unwanted sex of existing pregnancy
+- Resolved that the FOGSI is quite against performing the Chorion Biopsy on the basis of Sex Determination and further FOGSI strongly disapproves selected MTP for unwanted sex of existing pregnancy.

-- However FOGSI feels that his method is good if done purely to diagnosis genetic disorders in the embryo
+- However FOGSI feels that his method is good if done purely to diagnose genetic disorders in the embryo.

-FOGSI Policy Statement - Medical Methods of Abortion - April 2003
+FOGSI Policy Statement on Medical Methods of Abortion – (April 2003)

 - It needs to be stressed that under the existing laws they can only be administered by Gynecologists and Registered Medical Practitioners recognized for performing MTPs by the MTP Act of 1971.

 - FOGSI recommends close monitoring of distribution and mode of use of these drugs and the medical profession and the medical profession and the pharmaceutical industry exercise due diligence in their promotion and use.

 - It is also vital that consumers be educated regarding this recently introduced method its advantages, drawbacks, risks and limitations.

 FOGSI Policy Statement on Injectable Contraception – (September 2003)